Miserlou/dnd-tldr/README.md

 #### Important Numbers

-On your sheet, there are a few important numbers (and some unimportant ones that we're going to ignore). **Hit Points (HP)**, which are how much damage you can take before you die, **Armour Class (AC)**, which is how well you are defended against enemy bows, and six **ability modifiers**, which are numbers added to your rolls for certain tasks.
+On your sheet, there are a few important numbers (and some unimportant ones that we're going to ignore). **Hit Points (HP)**, which are how much damage you can take before you die, **Armour Class (AC)**, which is how well you are defended against enemy blows, and six **ability modifiers**, which are numbers added to your rolls for certain tasks.
 They correspond to:

 | Ability    | Meaning | Modifies |
 |:------------- |:----------------|:-------------|